Prime Video: The 31 Absolute Best TV Shows to Watch

 Crime

 This seven-season police procedural, inspired by Michael Connelly novels, gets everything right for old-fashioned detective drama.
-We follow Los Angeles police detective Harry Bosch, who's haunted by the death of his mother.
+We follow Los Angeles police detective Harry Bosch, played by Titus Welliver, who's haunted by the death of his mother.
 While catching serial killers and keeping his family safe, he investigates her murder.
 Functional and no-nonsense, Bosch provides steady mystery with an equally steady lead.
-Great news, a spinoff series is underway at Amazon's IMDb TV, keeping Titus Welliver as the titular detective.
+Great news: a spinoff series is underway at Amazon's IMDb TV, keeping Welliver as the titular detective.

 Ripper Street (2012-2016)